-Making Sense of Politics
+Making Sense of Politics I & II

-A S Panneerselvan, Executive Director, Panos South Asian & Readers’ Editor, The Hindu
+Part I will be delivered by A S Panneerselvan, Executive Director, Panos South Asian & Readers’ Editor, The Hindu

 The party politics of India is a brilliant polyphony.
 It is not like the cola-choice of the United States and other major western democracies, where the choice is binary between Republicans Vs Democrats or Conservatives Vs Labour or Christian Democrats Vs Social Democrats.
 Indian political reality is truly multi-party in its construct.